Symplectic cohomology rings of affine varieties in the topological limit: A divisorially-adapted model of filtered symplectic cohomology

 A standard elaboration of the above argument then shows that continuation maps compose as expected (homologically).
 Also, any such continuation map from a chain complex to itself is homologically the identity.
 In particular \begin{cor} When $\epsilon_\ell$ is sufficiently small (and as usual $\Sigma_\ell$ is sufficiently $C^0$ close to $\hatXl$), $HF^*(X\subset M; \Hlm)$ is independent of $\epsilon_\ell$. \end{cor}

 Define

-Using continuation maps whose existence is guaranteed by Lemma \ref{lem: homotopycomp}, we also deduce that \begin{lem} The natural map

-defined using the (monotone) homotopies in \eqref{eq: concretehomotopy} is an isomorphism. \end{lem} \begin{proof} At the expense of possibly increasing the slope, Lemma \ref{lem: homotopycomp} says one can construct a continuation map $HF^*(X \subset M; H^{\ell})$ to some $HF^*(X \subset M; G^{\ell+N})$ for each $\ell$, compatibly with maps in both systems, getting a map on direct limits.
-One can also go the other way, and naturality properties of continuation maps imply the composition in either direction is the idenity (on the direct limits). \end{proof} \begin{cor} $SH^*(X)$ as defined in \eqref{adaptedSHdefinition} coincides with the usual symplectic cohomology of $X$, as defined by taking $SH^*(\bar{X}_{\vec{\epsilon}})$ for any $\bar{X}_{\vec{\epsilon}}$ in the sense of \cite{Seidel:2010fk}. \end{cor} In view of Equation \eqref{eq: errorterm}, we have that after possibly shrinking $\epsilon_\ell$ further, the continuation maps can be made to induce maps of filtered subcomplexes
+Using continuation maps whose existence is guaranteed by Lemma \ref{lem: homotopycomp}, we also deduce that \begin{lem} There is a natural isomorphism \end{lem} \begin{proof} At the expense of possibly increasing the slope, Lemma \ref{lem: homotopycomp} says one can construct a continuation map $HF^*(X \subset M; H^{\ell})$ to some $HF^*(X \subset M; G^{\ell+N})$ for each $\ell$ using the homotopies from \eqref{eq: concretehomotopy} (which are monotone, in the sense of satisfying the hypotheses of Lemma \ref{lem: homotopycomp}, for $N$ large), compatibly with maps in both systems, getting a map on direct limits.
+One can also go the other way by the same argument, and naturality properties of continuation maps imply the composition in either direction is the identity (on the direct limits). \end{proof}